WebAssembly/spec/proposals/tail-call/Overview.md

 ### Instructions

-* Tail calls should be separate, explicit call instructions (current instructions explicitly disallow TCE)
+* Tail calls are performed via separate, explicit call instructions (existing call instructions explicitly disallow TCE)

-* Two possible schemes:
+* The proposal thus introduces a tail version of every call instruction

-  1. introduce tail version of every call instruction
+* An alternative scheme introducing a single instruction prefix applicable to every call instruction was considered but rejected by the CG
-  2. introduce single prefix instruction that can be applied to every call instruction
+  - considerations: WebAssembly will likely get a few more call instructions in the future, e.g., `call_ref`

-* Consideration: WebAssembly will likely get more call instructions in the future, e.g., `call_ref`
+  - but instruction prefixes as modifiers re not used anywhere else in Wasm

 ### Execution